crolllab/IBIOL-compute-resources/README.md

 LEGcompute has a total of 8 powerful GPUs for machine learning.
 You can access four GPUs freely on the login node (called LEGcompute3).
 If you need access to more or would like to access it through the queueing system, please get in touch.

+## Installing software

+`LEGcompute` has installations of R, Java, Python and Perl.
+Bioinformatics software is most easily accessed using the available modules (see below).
+Additional options include using conda / micromamba or containers.

 ## Using software modules

 Available modules include many popular bioinformatics tools, R, nextflow, some Java, Python and Perl versions, etc.

+There are currently ~200 tools available.

 ### Finding available software (and specific versions)
 ```bash